 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
-This information is intended to highlight issues and not to be comprehensive or to provide advice.
-Investors should consult their tax or legal advisors.
+This information is intended to highlight issues and should not be considered advice, an endorsement or a recommendation.

 Past results are not predictive of results in future periods.

 Capture ratios reflect the annualized product of fund vs. index returns for all months in which the index had a positive return (upside capture) or negative return (downside capture).